codepath/android_guides/Getting-Started-with-Gradle.md

-Getting started with Gradle on the command line is easy!

-## Install Gradle

-Download Gradle (see specific links below) and then extract the Gradle distribution to a folder, which we will call GRADLE_HOME.
-Add GRADLE_HOME/bin to your PATH environment variable.

 ### For Android Studio

 At the moment, Android Studio v0.5.8 requires gradle 1.10 (no lower, no higher).

-You do not need to download Gradle yourself since Android Studio will normally install a Gradle wrapper, which allows each project you create to have a custom Gradle build.
+You do not need to download Gradle manually now that Android Studio will automatically install Gradle for each project.
+You just need to make sure that you have selected "Use default gradle wrapper" option.
+When this option is selected, Android Studio will use the gradle/wrapper/gradle-wrapper.properties file in your project to download Gradle if it hasn't been installed.

 ### For Command Line with Eclipse